Sooraj-s-98/sveltekit-commerce-cookieyes/README.md

 Choose your cookie consent banner layout
 Copy the cookie banner code and paste it to your website

-Guide: <a href="https://www.cookieyes.com/documentation/getting-started/installation-guides/cookie-banner-on-next-js/">How to add a cookie banner on a nextjs website </a>
+Guide: <a href="https://www.cookieyes.com/category/documentation/getting-started/">How to add a cookie banner on website </a>

 <b>
 To load a script for all routes, import next/script and include the script directly in pages/_app.js .
 This script will load and execute when any route in your application is accessed.
 Next.js will ensure the script will only load once, even if a user navigates between multiple pages.